Flag of Veneto

 The main overall layout and design of the Venetian banner was kept.
 The coat of arms of the Region is set in a square in the center of the flag: the Lion of Saint Mark with the opened gospel (reading the Latin motto Pax tibi Marce evangelista meus, "Peace to you Mark, my evangelist") rests its paws on the landscape of Veneto: sea (the Adriatic), land (the Venetian Plain) and mountains (the Alps).

-Attached to the fly edge are seven tails.
-Each one bears in the middle the coat of arms of one of Veneto's seven province capitals, sorted in reverse alphabetical order: